digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ### Installation steps

 1. Start by creating a [Github personal access token](https://github.com/settings/tokens) that has the `repo` permissions set.
-The Terraform module provided by this blueprint will automatically create for us a Github repository and branch where all the required Kubernetes manifests will be stored.
-In order to achieve this we must create a few special environment variables so make sure to replace the `<>` placeholders accordingly:
+The Terraform module provided by this blueprint will automatically create a Github repository and branch where all the required Kubernetes manifests will be stored.
+In order to achieve this, we must create a few special environment variables so make sure to replace the `<>` placeholders accordingly:

     ```bash
-    export TF_VAR_github_owner="<github_username>"                              # should be pretty self explanatory
+    export TF_VAR_github_owner="<github_username>"                              # Github username
-    export TF_VAR_github_token="<github_personal_access_token>"                 # should be pretty self explanatory
+    export TF_VAR_github_token="<github_personal_access_token>"                 # GitHub personal access token
-    export TF_VAR_github_repository_name="<git_repository_name>"                # the desired git repository name
+    export TF_VAR_github_repository_name="<git_repository_name>"                # the desired Git repository name
     export TF_VAR_github_repository_branch="<git_repository_branch>"            # branch name to be created
-    export TF_VAR_github_repository_target_path="<flux_cd_sync_target_path>"    # the K8S manifests used to provision Flux CD will be stored in this path
+    export TF_VAR_github_repository_target_path="<flux_cd_sync_target_path>"    # path where the K8S manifests used to provision Flux is stored
     ```
-2. Let's go next with setting up the required stuff on the [DigitalOcean](https://cloud.digitalocean.com) side by creating the necessary tokens first.
-One is needed for creating/managing the DOKS cluster and another one for [DO Spaces](https://cloud.digitalocean.com/spaces) (S3-compatibe object storage).
-The latter is needed for storing the Terraform state file.
+2. Create a DigitalOcean access token for creating/managing the DOKS cluster and another one for [DigitalOcean Spaces](https://cloud.digitalocean.com/spaces) (S3-compatible object storage).
+We use Spaces for storing the Terraform state file.

-    From your DigitalOcean account go to the [API](https://cloud.digitalocean.com/account/api) section in order to generate the tokens.
+    From your DigitalOcean account, go to the [API](https://cloud.digitalocean.com/account/api) section to generate the tokens.

     Create a personal access token first by clicking the `Generate New Token` button:

     ![Applications & API Key](content/img/pt_gen_1st.png)

-    then make sure to give it a proper name and that the `Write` scope is checked:
+    Give it a name and ensure that the `Write` scope is checked:

     ![Applications & API Key](content/img/pt_gen_2nd.png)

-    In the end we should have something like this:
+    In the end, we should have something like this:

     ![Applications & API Key](content/img/api_access_key.png)